pressureless/paper_md/papers/Soft_segmentation/Soft.md

 Color Unmixing: An important property we want to achieve within each layer is color homogeneity: the colors present in a layer should be sufficiently similar.
 To this end, we associate each layer with a 3D normal distribution representing the spread of the layer colors in RGB space, and we refer to the set of $N$ distributions as the color model.
 Our novel technique for automatically extracting the color model for an image is discussed in detail in Section 5.

-Given the color model, we propose the sparse color unmixing energy function in order to find a preliminary approximation to the layer colors and opacities:
+Given the color model, we propose <span class="def:F_S">the sparse color unmixing energy function</span> in order to find a preliminary approximation to the layer colors and opacities:

 ``` iheartla